galearez/timer/README.md

 # Interval timer app

-This app is a timer, its main goal is to be an exercise app, but can be used as a default timer, like a pomodoro
+This app is a timer, its main goal is to be an work-out routine app, but it's so simple it can be used as a pomodoro.